Nissan sells its Daimler stake, following Renault

-Japan's Nissan Motor (7201.T) said on Tuesday it was selling its roughly 1.5% stake in German carmaker Daimler (DAIGn.DE) through an accelerated bookbuild offer, following a similar move by alliance partner Renault (RENA.PA) in March.
+FRANKFURT (Reuters) -Japan’s Nissan Motor said on Tuesday it was selling its roughly 1.5% stake in German carmaker Daimler through an accelerated bookbuild offer, following a similar move by alliance partner Renault in March.

 The French carmaker, with Nissan, had exchanged stakes with Daimler a decade ago to strengthen their industrial partnerships.